wmcnamara/delegate/README.md

 # Delegate C++

-Delegate C++ is a single header, lightweight and easy to use abstraction for storing callbacks.
+Delegate C++ is a single header, lightweight and easy to use structure for storing functions and callbacks.

-# Important Information

-1. You can find a basic example of Delegate C++ below in the Usage Example section, or in the comments of Delegate.h
-2. Delegate C++ makes heavy use of the <std::vector> type.
-3. Delegate C++ uses std::function to store functions.

 # Using Delegate C++